-Christ justifies his accusation: the church in Laodicean boasted in their riches, prosperity and self-sufficiency (3:17) – just like Babylon the great harlot (18:7).
+Christ justifies his accusation: the Laodicean church boasted in their riches, prosperity and self-sufficiency (3:17) – just like Babylon the great harlot (18:7).
 In contrast to the church in Smyrna who were materially poor but rich in God’s sight (2:9), Christ reveals the Laodicean church as “wretched, pitiful, poor, blind and naked” (3:17).
-Note the irony: this charge is made to a wealthy church in city known for banking, eye medicine, and wool industry.
-Yet this group of believers were blinded by pride; their focus on material prosperity made them blind to their state spiritual deprivation.
+Note the irony: this charge is made to a wealthy church in a city known for banking, eye medicine, and wool industry.
+Yet this group of believers were blinded by pride; their focus on material prosperity made them blind to their state of spiritual deprivation.

 Exhortation and warning (3:18-20).
 Christ urges this church – who is “wretchedly poor” to buy from him “gold refined by fire” and “white garments” (3:18).
-This invitation to satisfy one’s needs “without costs” alludes to Isaiah 51:1, a familiar phrase in Revelation (21:6, 22:17).
-Both “gold refined by fire” and “white garments” invite the comfortable Ladicean believers to embrace persecution which refines faith like fire does gold (1 Peter 1:7) and purifies the believers, leaving their characters spotless (compare 3:4-5; also 7:9, 13-14).
+This invitation to satisfy one’s needs “without costs” alludes to Isaiah 51:1, a familiar phrase, and Revelation (21:6, 22:17).
+Both “gold refined by fire” and “white garments” invite the comfortable Laodicean believers to embrace persecution which refines faith like fire does gold (1 Peter 1:7) and purifies the believers, leaving their characters spotless (compare 3:4-5; also 7:9, 13-14).
 Eye salve was something the Laodiceans were famous for, but Christ says “I want to heal your sight, to correct your perspective!”

 Bringing it home

 The big warning in this text is that material self-sufficiency often leads to spiritual self-reliance and ultimately self-serving.
 Comfort breeds complacency, bringing compromise.
 The Old Testament affirms this: prosperous Israel grew perverse.
 And our own lives often reveal how abundance makes the heart grow colder.